 What it is: Tile countertops are typically made of ceramic tiles (themselves made of fired clay), which are usually applied to a plywood substrate or on top of an existing laminate countertop, since tile by itself can be too thin for countertop use.

 Pros: Tile comes in many different colors and styles, and it is very heat-resistant, so cooks don’t have to fear putting down a hot pan of muffins on the counter.
 They are extremely cheap and can be installed yourself if you’re into DIY.
-And although tiles have a tendency to get cracked or chipped, they can easily be replaced individually without having to buy a new countertop.
+And although tiles tend to get cracked or chipped, they can easily be replaced individually without having to buy a new countertop.

 Cons: The grout between tiles can collect food and be difficult to clean, resulting in stains.
 Scrubbing the counters can result in a blurred finish.
 And as mentioned above, tile is easily cracked by dropping objects.